mohammadfalahat/kubespray/README.md

-# Lunch a kubernetes cluster with KubeSpray in 6 step:
+# Deploy a Production Ready Kubernetes Cluster with KubeSpray in 6 Steps: